| I discovered electronics in 1963, when I was eleven,

 yellow, and so on.
 The color of any given story's title in the

+index tells you which volume the story is in.
 I will be releasing a number of the stories as

 standalone PDF documents, which may be downloaded without charge